12Starlight/React-Redux/W13D5/pokemon/skeleton/README.md

 ### **pokemonReducer**

 Now it is time to make our <kbd>pokemonReducer</kbd>.
-Let us recap, that the `reducer` is centrally focused on thwo the state changes as a result of <kbd>dispatched</kbd> actions.
+Let us recap, that the `reducer` is centrally focused on the the state changes as a result of <kbd>dispatched</kbd> actions.
 Each reducer takes two parameters: the previous <kbd>state</kbd> and the <kbd>action</kbd> dispatched.
 It will always return a new object/array state or the old **existing** state.
 It will NEVER mutate the previous state.
 When the reducer does not care about a dispatched action, it just returns the `old previous state`.
   * Create a `frontend/reducers/pokemon_reducer.js` file.
   * Import our <kbd>RECEIVE_ALL_POKEMON</kbd> constant.